 This large cascade series is nestled in the hills of St. Ann overlooking the resort area of Ocho Rios, just five minutes away from the town centre.
-The ascension of the falls is easier than it may look; I recommend climbing for the sheer satisfaction plus lying on the rocks as you listen to the flowing water.
-Location also includes a Taino Museum, a mini-zoo, and eatery for a full day of enjoyment.
+The ascension of the falls is easier than it may look; I recommend climbing for the sheer satisfaction, plus lying on the rocks near the top as you listen to the flowing water.
+The venue also includes a Taino Museum, mini-zoo, and eatery for a full day of enjoyment.

 A mostly deep pool beneath the falls, with some very warm spots (I’ve been told), is great for a refreshing dip.
-You may have the option to hike from various points in the Robin’s Bay area (roughly 1h 30m) or take a boat to cut out a significant portion of the trip (approximately 30m hike) through different guide offerings in the Robin’s Bay area.
+You may have the option to hike from various points in the Robin’s Bay area (roughly 1h 30m) or take a boat to cut out a significant portion of the trip (approximately 30m hike).
+There are many guide offerings in the area, pick one and go.
+View highlights here.

 Nanny Falls – Portland

-Located in Moore Town, the falls are about a half hour to 45 minute hike and said to be worth it.
-Tucked away, the secluded waterfall plunges into a deep pool which is great for swimming in.
+Located in Moore Town, the falls are about a 30 to 45 minute hike, and is said to be totally worth it.
+Tucked away in nature, the secluded waterfall plunges into a deep pool.
+Ask residents of the community to guide you.

 Reggae Falls – St. Thomas

-If you’ve been to any of these (especially the ones I haven’t), please leave any reviews / suggestions in the comments.
+Have you been to any of these (especially the ones I haven’t)?
+Please share your experience(s) in the comments.